pyodide/pyodide/docs/development/new-packages.md

 ### Partial Rebuilds

-By default, each time you run `buildpkg`, `pyodide-build` will delete the entire source directory and replace it with a fresh copy from the download url.
+By default, each time you run `pyodide build-recipes`, it will delete the entire source directory and replace it with a fresh copy from the download url.
 This is to ensure build repeatability.
 For debugging purposes, this is likely to be undesirable.
-If you want to try out a modified source tree, you can pass the flag `--continue` and `buildpkg` will try to build from the existing source tree.
+If you want to try out a modified source tree, you can pass the flag `--continue` and `build-recipes` will try to build from the existing source tree.
 This can cause various issues, but if it works it is much more convenient.

 Using the `--continue` flag, you can modify the sources in tree to fix the